-9. Do the same calculation as Question 8, except now multiply the sun's mass by 6×10^9 before plugging it in to the Schwarzschild radius equation.
-Then divide the number by 1 AU in meters.
-How does the radius of this supermassive black hole compare to the Milky Way's?
+9. a) Do the same calculation as Question 8a, except now multiply the Sun's mass by 6×10^9 before plugging it in to the Schwarzschild radius equation (Equation 1).

+- b) Now divide this number by 1 AU in meters.
+How does the radius of this supermassive black hole compare to the Milky Way's? - c) Again, using the Solar System diagram above, if this black hole were placed at the center, how many planets would it swallow up?